Teaching

 Prior to joining UTEP, I taught as a Visiting Instructor at Wellesley College and a Teaching Fellow at the University of California, Merced.

-Classes I have most recently taught:
+Classes I have taught most recently (2023-2024):

-Political Communication (graduate seminar) (Summer 2023; UTEP)
+Political Communication (graduate seminar) (Summer 2023)

-Political Psychology (Spring 2023, UTEP; T3 - Spring 2021, Wellesley College)
+Political Psychology (Spring 2023; T3 - Spring 2021, Wellesley College)

-Classes I have previously taught:
+Other classes I have taught:

 The Presidency (2019 departmental teaching award)